 Lisa comes to this work from the private sector where she worked at one of Canada's leading communications firms with clients in agribusiness, healthcare, financial services and technology.
 Lisa brings private sector knowledge to public sector work.
 Hailing from Australia, Lisa also worked on major water infrastructure projects as the liaison between municipal government, engineering and the community..

 Foundations of Community Engagement is hosted on Thinkific, an online learning platform.
-After registering for the course, you will be sent log-in details for the course platform, where you'll find the course videos, materials, and workbook.
+After registering for the course, you'll receive an email with your log-in details and a link to the course, where you'll find the course videos, materials, and workbook.
 If you have any questions regarding payment, please reach out to Isaac.

 Small group coaching dates will be provided each month by email, and will also be posted on the course website.

-Only one learner is able to access the course per account - please contact Duncan for group rates.
+Only one learner is able to access the course per account - please contact Isaac for group rates.

 We are able to build separate course platforms for organizations that wish to enrol their teams in the course, allowing you to share personalized questions and comments that are specific to your context.

-Contact Duncan for more information on how to bring this course to your organization.
+Contact Isaac for more information on how to bring this course to your organization.

-The registration rate includes access to the online course platform, the course workbook, and access to monthly small group coaching with Lisa Attygalle, your course instructor.
+The registration rate includes six (6) months of access to the online course platform, the course workbook, and access to monthly small group coaching with Lisa Attygalle, your course instructor.

-Group rates are available - please contact Duncan for more information.
+Group rates are available - please contact Isaac for more information.